ajhuerta/DataStructures/README.md

 # DataStructures
-Just a repository to keep all my code relating to data structures or other small CS assignments.
+Just a repository to keep all my code relating to data structures or other small CS assignments